Skip to content

 1. If you plan to manage your assets on Cloudinary, you should plan using Structured Metadata, a powerful way to organize assets and make them discoverable.
 There are also unstructured metadata types; here’s a summary table.

-Tip: our most popular fields are: Asset type, Status, Brand, and Source.
+Tip: Our most popular structured metadata fields are Asset type, Status, Brand, and Source.

 2. Assets migration (without metadata) is well described in this blog and the more recent support article.
 We also have a video course.